Call API (Webhooks)

 Best Practices

-The body of POST or PUT requests must be valid JSON.
-Double-check for syntax errors.
+The body of POST, PUT, or PATCH requests must be valid JSON.
+The Monaco editor in the configuration panel will help highlight syntax errors.

-Use HTTPS URLs and include necessary authentication headers to protect data.
+Use HTTPS URLs and include necessary authentication headers to protect your data during transmission.

-Use clear and consistent variable names that match the data being collected.
+Use clear and consistent variable names (e.g., $orderId, $customerEmail) that match the data being collected.
+Variables are automatically detected and shown in the Test Playground.

 Instruct the agent on what to do if the API call fails or returns an error.

-Example Instruction: "If the 'Submit Ticket' tool fails, apologize to the caller and inform them that we will follow up via email."
+Example Instruction: "If the 'Submit Ticket' tool fails, apologize to the caller and inform them that we will follow up via email."📋 Import from cURL

 Advanced Usage